gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 #### Dispatching

-When a Direct Method message is received the DirectMethodTwinBindings Set is checked for a matching DirectMethodBinding *methodName* name.
+When a Direct Method message is received the DirectMethodBindings Set is checked for a matching DirectMethodBinding *methodName* name.
 When a match is found, the DirectMethodBinding handler function is called.

 #### Closing